IoT Standardization and Implementation Challenges

 The Road Ahead

 The Internet of Things (IoT) is an ecosystem of ever-increasing complexity; it’s the next wave of innovation that will humanize every object in our life, it is the next level to automating every object in our life and convergence of technologies will make IoT implementation much easier and faster, which in turn will improve many aspects of our life at home and at work and in between.
-From refrigerators to parking spaces to houses, IoT is bringing more and more things into the digital fold every day, which will likely make IoT a multi-trillion dollar industry in the near .
+From refrigerators to parking spaces to houses, IoT is bringing more and more things into the digital fold every day, which will likely make IoT a multi-trillion dollar industry in the near future.
 One possible outcome of successful standardization of IoT is the implementation of “IoT as a Service” technology if that service offered and used the same way we use other flavors of “as a service” technologies today the possibilities of applications in real life will be unlimited.
 But we have a long way to achieving that dream; we need to overcome many obstacles and barriers at two fronts, consumers, and businesses before we can harvest the fruits of such technology.

 Leave a Reply